 On the first day of their session, campers will work with their staff and the rest of their group to plan the schedule for the week.
-Campers will have the opportunity to vote on camp activities and suggest additional activities for their group to participate in throughout the week.
+Campers will have the opportunity to vote on camp activities and suggest additional activities for their group to participate in throughout the week beyond the activities promised in their program's description.